oxinabox/oxinabox.github.io/_posts/2017-12-18-7-Binary-Classifier-Libraries-in-Julia.md

 But other interfaces can hide a lot of the code I wrote above -- as a random example the [Scikit Learn MLPClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).

+Of course this is only simple binary classification.
+By simple I mean there are 2 input features, being the pixel coordinates.
+Image classification would have thousand or millions of input features (depending on resolution).
+For image classification convolutional neural networks are king.
+Though don't forget there is the option of using image embeddings, i.e.  CNN features (e.g. from a pretrained network like Inception, or another ImageNet network), as the input another classifier.
+I know people do this with SVM's all the time.

 I do think a take-way is that neural networks probably shouldn't be your first choice for simple binarly classification.
 Looking at how well everything else performs, it is almost always going to be worth checking the others out.
 Their training time is so short, it is worth checking them out, as its not going to cost much time to evaluate them.